2021 Maricopa County presidential ballot audit: September 2021

+Controversy

 Conspiracy theory issues

-Many commentators across the political spectrum, including Republicans, characterized the effort as a sham or "fraudit" that was an element of the big lie that the presidential election had been stolen from Trump.
+Many commentators across the political spectrum characterized the effort as a sham or "fraudit" that was an element of the false claim that the presidential election had been stolen from Trump.
 As part of the audit, auditors looked for secret watermarks, machine-markings, and bamboo fibers within the ballots.
-The testing for bamboo fibers was intended to prove a conspiracy theory that counterfeit ballots were shipped from South Korea or mainland China to be counted in the election.
+The testing for bamboo fibers was proposed by J. Hutton Pulitzer, who claimed without any proof and any elections-related experience that his invented equipment called Kinematic Artifact Testing could prove or refute a conspiracy theory that counterfeit ballots were shipped from South Korea or mainland China.
+Congressman Gosar's top attorney staffer Tom Van Flien, among others associated with the Cyber Ninjas and then House Elections Chair Kelly Townsend, had deployed to Sky Harbor airport shortly following the election and attempted to stop a South Korean plane believing it to be stuffed with counterfeit ballots.
+Townsend spread and amplified the Korean Air conspiracy on her social media and in the hearing she participated in with Trump attorney Rudy Giuliani and Michael Flynn associate Phil Waldron.
 The audit was supposed to have concluded on May 14, but as of May 9, only 12% of the ballots were counted.
 The audit was being conducted at the main floor of the Arizona Veterans Memorial Coliseum, which was not available for this activity beyond the original target date.
 Consequently, the audit went on hiatus on May 14 and resumed on May 24.

 Karen Fann made an allegation, later amplified by Trump in a May 15 post on his blog, asserting that Maricopa County election officials deleted the voting database after the election.
-Maricopa County Recorder Stephen Richer, a Republican who oversees elections, tweeted that Trump's post was "unhinged", noting he was looking at the database on his computer at that moment.
-Richer added, "We can't indulge these insane lies any longer."
+Maricopa County Recorder Stephen Richer, a Republican who once aired and gave life to election fraud conspiracy theories conducting his own partisan audit in 2019 leading up to the 2020 election as he campaigned for office while working with election deniers and Trump campaign attorneys and staffers, then criticized Trump's post as "unhinged" in a tweet, stating he was examining the database on his computer at that moment, adding, "We can't indulge these insane lies any longer."
 The auditors later acknowledged they had been examining hard drives the wrong way and the database had not been deleted, though the CEO of a Cyber Ninjas subcontractor, Ben Cotton, later said he was "able to recover all of those deleted files."
 After he continued to repeatedly characterize the data as "deleted", without evidence, during a Senate hearing, Fann said she stood by that characterization but said she would not refer the matter to law enforcement because "we never said there was any wrongdoing."